J. B. Marks

 Moscow was in no doubt that he did this on purpose and he was then expelled from the SACP in 1937.
 Expulsions from the party were generally suspensions rather than actual expulsions and by 1945 he managed not only to rejoin the party but to become the head of the African Mine Workers' Union, in spite of the fact that he had no previous experience of union work.
 Thus the miners strike of 1946 was poorly supported last for only three days and Marks was arrested.

 Marks was elected as president of the Transvaal African National Congress in 1951, but later lost this position to Nelson Mandela.
 In 1962 he became chairman of the SACP and in 1968 treasurer of the ANC.
 He had a stroke in 1971.
 Yusuf Dadoo took over as SACP chairman after following his death in 1972.

-On the 1 March 2015,the remains of Marks were returned to South Africa together with Moses Kotane's remains and he was reburied on 14 March at Pella, North West.
+On 1 March 2015, the remains of Marks were returned to South Africa together with Moses Kotane's remains and he was reburied on 14 March at Pella, North West.